1970 Anglo-Italian Cup: Background

 The Football League Cup was changed in 1967 so that the winner would additionally receive a place in the Inter-Cities Fairs Cup.
 However, when Queens Park Rangers won the final that year, they were in the Third Division and, at that time, UEFA did not allow third-tier teams to compete in the Inter-Cities Fairs Cup.
 When another Third Division club, Swindon Town, won the 1969 Football League Cup, the Anglo-Italian League Cup was organised as a way of compensating Swindon for the ruling that prevented them competing in the Inter-Cities Fairs Cup, and Swindon won a two-legged match against that year's Coppa Italia champions A.S.
 Roma.
 Following the popularity of that event, and as a way to generate income to pay players' wages during the extended close season caused by the 1970 FIFA World Cup, the first Anglo-Italian Cup was inaugurated the following season.

 Format

 For the competition there were six English teams: Swindon Town, Sheffield Wednesday, Middlesbrough, West Bromwich Albion, Sunderland and Wolverhampton Wanderers, and six Italian teams: Napoli, Juventus, Roma, Fiorentina, Lazio and Vicenza.
 These teams were split into three groups consisting of two English and two Italian teams each.
 Each team played against the two teams in their group from the opposing nation.
 Matches were played home and away with the first legs played in England and the second legs played in Italy.
 Two points were awarded for a win, one point for a draw, and a point for each goal scored.
-The team with the highest number points from each nation then contested the final.
+The team with the highest number of points from each nation then contested the final.